Policy 3.1.1 —Equal Employment Opportunity

 5. The applicant or employee will be given an opportunity to review the results of the background investigation and will be given an opportunity to dispute the accuracy or completeness of any information contained in the report by contacting the third-party provider that conducted the background check.

-6. The Human Resources Director will review the findings of the background checks with the appropriate Vice President/Supervisor.
+6. The Human Resources Department will review the findings of the background checks with the appropriate Vice President/Supervisor.
 If the applicant is recommended to the President, the President will make the final decision concerning the employability of the applicant or when necessary, the continued employment of an employee.
-Background checks will be maintained as part of the individuals employment record, and kept in accordance with records retention policies.
+Background checks will be maintained as part of the individual’s employment record and kept in accordance with records retention policies.

-2. Administrative/management background (education, training, or former work experience), minimum of one year experience with the college
+b.
+Administrative/management background (education, training, or former work experience), minimum of one year experience with the college

 Adopted: April 10, 2019